Denbigh Alliance Multi Academy Trust logo

 The Creative Arts Faculty is a hive of energy and imagination, and our committed team of staff offer inclusive opportunities for all students to engage in creative pursuits both inside and outside of lessons.

 We are fortunate to have exceptional facilities.
-We have three open-plan art rooms complete with storage and a kiln.
+We have three open-plan art rooms complete with a dedicated Sixth Form area.
 We also have a purpose-built ‘Meeting Hall’ which is split into two spaces, with a moveable partition.
 We use both spaces as drama classrooms, with a range of impressive audio-visual equipment and storage space.
 We have two music classrooms, one of which includes bi-fold doors leading to an outdoor performance space, ‘the amphitheatre’ where audiences can watch our break time concerts.
 We also have a dedicated Music Technology room with a suite of computers with digital audio workstations.
 We have an instrument storage space and three music practice rooms primarily used by peripatetic teachers during the school day.

 The Creative Arts Faculty at Denbigh is a bustling environment where you will find students rehearsing and working outside of classroom hours regularly and you will find staff committed to realising students’ potential in their creative endeavours.